HPC-AI-Team/deepmd-kit/README_for_fugaku.md

 Prepare a trained model and its training config and data. (non-compressed)

-Training model on fugaku is not optimized, so you can train the model on other platforms
+Training on fugaku is not optimized, you can train the model on other platforms.

 ### 2. optimize model for fugaku